slateci/utah-bosco/README.md

-# OSG Hosted-CE Configutation Overrides for Univ of Utah CHPC
+# Hosted-CE Config Overrides for Univ of Utah CHPC

 TODO